Cat & Dog Exams in Oakley, OH

 Cat and dog exams and wellness care are the routine care that pets need throughout their lives to stay their healthiest.
-Vaccines, parasite prevention, fecal testing, checks on organ function, and guidance on behavior, nutrition, and surgeries such as spay or neuter maximizes your pet's health throughout every life stage.
+Vaccines, parasite prevention, fecal testing, checks on organ function, and guidance on behavior, nutrition, and surgeries such as spay and neuter maximizes your pet's health throughout every life stage.
 When you visit us annually, wellness care and cat and dog exams help us address their changing life stage needs.
 What your puppy or kitten needs to stay healthy can be much different than what your adult or senior pet needs to stay healthy.
-Call our Cincinnati animal hospital to schedule a pet exam today.
+Call our Oakley animal hospital at (513) 531-7117 to make an appointment today.

 The first year of life for a puppy or kitten is full of rapid growth and their healthcare should keep pace.
 During this critical first year of life, puppies and kittens need immune system support as well as age-specific diets and behavioral training.
 After adopting a new bundle of fur, visiting us first thing allows us to check their health and prevent future illness.
 Remember, puppies and kittens are still developing.
 Therefore, they can often be the most vulnerable to contagions.
 Wellness services puppies and kittens benefit from include: